 • You will know your caramel is done cooking when it smells like caramel.
 The smell is as important as the color change in determining when to remove it from the stove.

-• Make sure to remove it from the burner completely before adding the oil and soy milk.
+• Ensure that you remove it from the burner completely before adding the oil and soy milk.
 Don’t just turn off the heat.

 Serving: 1apple, Calories: 410kcal, Carbohydrates: 75g, Fat: 14g, Saturated Fat: 11g, Sodium: 7mg, Potassium: 225mg, Fiber: 4g, Sugar: 69g, Vitamin A: 140IU, Vitamin C: 9.2mg, Calcium: 26mg, Iron: 0.3mg